mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 1. To clear the contents of the Transcript window, right-click inside it and select "Clear Transcript".
 1. Open a Workspace.
-1. Enter the following statements:
+1. Enter the following expressions:

    ```smalltalk
    myDog := Dog newName: 'Comet' breed: 'Whippet'.